Positivity certificates for linear recurrences: Introduction

 P-finite and C-finite sequences are closed under addition, product and Cauchy product \(((u_n)_{n\in\mathbb N},(v_n)_{n\in\mathbb N})\mapsto(\sum_{k=0}^nu_kv_{n-k})_{n\in\mathbb N}\).
 Also, for any \(\ell\in\mathbb N_{>0}\) and \(q\in\{0,\dots,\ell-1\}\), the subsequence \((u_{\ell n+q})_{n\in\mathbb N}\) satisfies a linear recurrence (of order at most \(d\)).
 These operations are all effective, so that recurrences can be computed for these sequences given recurrences for the input~\cite{Stanley1999}.
 These closure properties allow to reduce other problems to that of positivity.

-\begin{example} If \((u_n)_{n\in\mathbb{N}}\) is a C-finite sequence of rational numbers and \(m\) is the lcm of the denominators of the initial conditions \(u_0,\dots,u_{d-1}\) and of the coefficients \(p_0,\dots,p_{d-1}\), then the sequence defined by $v_n=m^nu_n$ is a C-finite sequence of integers, \((w_n)_{n\in\mathbb{N}}=(v_n^2-1)_{n\in\mathbb{N}}\) is another C-finite sequence of integers, which is positive if and only if \(u_n\neq0\) for all \(n\).
-This reduction of Skolem's problem, which is notoriously difficult, to positivity, shows that positivity is also likely to be hard~\cite{HalavaHarjuHirvensalo2006,OuaknineWorrell2014b}. \end{example}
+\begin{Example} If \((u_n)_{n\in\mathbb{N}}\) is a C-finite sequence of rational numbers and \(m\) is the lcm of the denominators of the initial conditions \(u_0,\dots,u_{d-1}\) and of the coefficients \(p_0,\dots,p_{d-1}\), then the sequence defined by $v_n=m^nu_n$ is a C-finite sequence of integers and \((w_n)_{n\in \mathbb{N}}=(v_n^2-1)_{n\in\mathbb{N}}\) is another C-finite sequence of integers, which is positive if and only if \(u_n\neq0\) for all \(n\).
+Thus Skolem's problem, which is notoriously difficult, reduces to positivity, thereby showing that positivity is also likely to be hard~\cite{HalavaHarjuHirvensalo2006,OuaknineWorrell2014b}. \end{Example}